clutchwave/mikeroberto-blog/src/data/post/2025/class-of-2000.md

 ---
 publishDate: 2025-09-17
 title: "Class of 2000: The Final Boarding Call Before the Chaos"
+excerpt: "You have died of dysentery: 25 Years after the Class of 2000: Old enough for an analog childhood, young enough to master digital.
+Timing is everything"
 category: "Current Events"
 tags:
   - "Processed Seed Oils"